siddartham/data-engineering-ecosystem/README.md

 ### Fundamental Questions in building a Data Engineering environment?
 * Why and How to build a common file-system interface to interact with databricks file system, local file system, s3 etc. ? - `file-system-client`
 * Why and How to build an ORM framework - internal mechanics of ORM ? - `analytics-orm`
-* Why and How to build an ORM model for your database, to set urls, permissions? - `my-datastore-orm`
+* Why and How to build an ORM model for your database, to set urls, permissions? - `my-datastore-model`
 * Why and How to build an ETL framework? - `analytics-etl`
 * Why and How to build an ETL wrapper for your team, to set permissions? - `my-datastore-etl`
 * How to build an ETL based on framework? - `sample-etl`